 That view is shared by Nicole Ellis, a Certified Professional Dog Trainer (CPDT-KA), APDT member, American Kennel Club CGC evaluator, and coauthor of Working Like a Dog.
 She says that the most important influence on personality and compatibility with humans “is not male or female but how a dog is trained and what it’s exposed to.”

 As many Australian Labradoodles are required to be spayed or neutered while they are still young, the differences between the sexes is minimal and gender is not a good guide to future health or personality.
-As the result of early spay and neutering the girls do not experience hormonal cycles and the boys never develop the testosterone-driven behaviors such as marking territory, lifting their legs to pee, or wandering in search of a girl in heat.
+As the result of early spay and neutering the girls do not experience hormonal cycles and the boys never develop the testosterone-driven behaviors such as marking territory or wandering in search of a girl in heat.
 Because these differences are eliminated with spay/neutering before sexual maturation, JoaLins Labradoodles recommends that families base their preference on personality, temperament, and activity level rather than gender.

 It is more important that a family selects a dog that suits their lifestyle, which is why, at JoaLins Labradoodles, we ask about a family’s activity level (quiet, semi-active, or active) and other family questions when they inquire about purchasing an Australian labradoodle puppy from JoaLins.

 Is an Australian Labradoodle Hypoallergenic?

 The Australian Labradoodle boasts a consistent very low-shedding, low-dander coat that causes less allergic reactions in individuals who suffer with dog allergies than most dog breeds.
 While no dog breed is truly 100% hypoallergenic, multi-generational Australian labradoodles like those produced by JoaLins Labradoodles, are considered very “allergy friendly.”

 Advantages and Disadvantages to Owning an Australian Labradoodle